 Measuring success within the millennial generation is quite different from what we’ve seen in the past.
-My parents came to the U.S. from the Philippines in the 80’s to build a stable life for my brother and I. My brother is an officer in the Air Force, and I couldn’t tell you how proud my parents are of him.
+My parents came to the U.S. from the Philippines in the 80s to create a stable life for my brother and I. My brother is an officer in the Air Force, and I couldn’t tell you how proud my parents are of him.
 Talk about the American Dream, no?

-And then there’s me — here I am trying to pursue a creative career surrounding art, fashion, and the digital space.
+Then there’s me — I’m trying to pursue a creative career surrounding art, fashion, and the digital space.
 I work as a social media manager and I’ve started my own vintage clothing line, which is run primarily through Instagram.
 You guys, I literally get paid to post shit on Instagram.

 Sometimes I'll question my choices, and wonder if I’m not taking the weight of my parents’ sacrifices seriously enough.
 But I also think, why does my success have to compare to those pursuing more traditional career paths than mine?